business-thiem/ai-moodJournal/README.md

 - Known Bugs:
   - Journal entry data needs revalidate/reload all entries when user finishes entry and navigates back to dashboard.
 Currently requires refresh.
+  - On Vercel Deployment: HTTP 504 error.
+Possible issue: API overloaded and not responding.
+(Works if you wait, the openai service I paid for was cheap.
+Sorry.)
 - UI additions:
   - Sidebar navigation hover color do not match the anchor tag's actual size.
 Could be Nextjs13 Link bug that is Nextjs13 dependent.
+  - Journal Page entries need to have summary and mood color.
+  - Page navigations need improvement.
+What's the purpose of Home?

 Prisma Studio Notes: